open-pay/openpay-ios/README.md

 ##### Direct copy
 You can copy the headers directly into your project and add them as direct references.
-- Drag the contents of 'include' to your project (select copy if needed)
+- Drag the contents of 'include' folder to your project (select copy if needed)

 ## Usage